andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 mirthfulness.
 In short order, I dispatched a flurry of texts to my similarly puerile pals riddled with cosmopolitan aphorisms such as "hanging dong" and "cock out walk out."
 Hell we used to stage cock out rock out renditions of "Bohemian Rhapsody" in the high school football locker room after victories.
-My only preparation, mental or otherwise, was a diet and workout program - because who would know about vainglorious pursuits more than a man who built an entire website to write about himself?
+My main preparation was a diet and workout program - because who would know about vainglorious pursuits more than a man who built an entire website to write about himself?